 What you can do with your information

-The law gives you a number of rights to control what personal information is used by us and how it is used by us.
+The law gives you several rights to control what personal information is used by us and how it is used by us.

 You can ask for access to the information we hold on you

-- Data that we think will cause serious harm to your or someone else’s physical or mental wellbeing;
+- which contains data that we think will cause serious harm to your or someone else’s physical or mental wellbeing; and

 This applies to personal information that is in both paper and electronic records.
 If you ask us, we’ll also let others see your record (except if one of the points above applies).